eye-division/lucytennyson-yoga/classes.md

 #### **WEDNESDAY**

 3.45pm-5pm&nbsp; beginners/gentle yoga class with seated/low intensity options.
-St Ethelwolds, East St Helen Street, **Abingdon**
+St Ethelwolds, East St Helen Street, **Abingdon&nbsp; (no class on Wed 26 July)**
 <br>&nbsp;

 5.45pm-7pm After work stretch out and relax, a lovely way to unwind after the stress of the day with a hatha flow class.&nbsp; All levels welcome. **Abingdon.**